mark-torres10/ponte_ai_avatars/projects/v2-ai-avatar-browser-extension/README.md

 - **State Management**: Zustand for lightweight, performant state
 - **Performance**: <100ms page load impact, 60fps animations

+> **⚠️ ARCHITECTURE NOTE**: The current "Client-Side Only" approach is a temporary solution for rapid prototyping and demo purposes.
+In production, all AI services (OpenAI, ElevenLabs) should be moved to a secure backend service to protect API keys and improve security.
+This frontend-only approach prioritizes speed of delivery over production readiness.

 ## Success Criteria

 - **Demo Quality**: Stakeholder-impressing UI/UX